-Members of the Munshi-South lab at Fordham University’s Louis Calder Center are interested in the behavioral, ecological, and evolutionary impacts of large-scale human disturbance on wild vertebrate populations.
+Members of the Munshi-South lab at Fordham University’s Louis Calder Center are dedicated to understanding the behavioral, ecological, and evolutionary impacts of large-scale human disturbance on wild vertebrate populations.
 Current lab projects are primarily focused on understanding the evolutionary implications of urbanization for wildlife in the New York City metropolitan area.
 We study urban populations as model systems of rapid microevolution, but also aim to provide data for urban conservation and restoration efforts.
 To this end we collaborate with local government agencies and non-profits.
 See the lab Research and Publications pages for more information on current and past projects.
 The TED ED video below gives a brief introduction for non-scientists.